mono/website/docs/advanced/garbage-collector/sgen/index.md

 Large Object Allocation
 -----------------------

-Note: SGen-GC's Large Object Allocation strategy is an evolving one.
-The description in this paragraph reflects the implementation as of Mono 2.12 and will likely change as the GC is tuned to cope with most common usage patterns.

-Since moving large objects is an expensive operation, the GC treats any objects above 64k specially (the actual size is MAX_SMALL_OBJ_SIZE, a value defined in the `sgen-gc.c` file).
-These objects are allocated using the `get_os_memory` routine.
+Since moving large objects is an expensive operation, the GC treats any objects above 8KB (`MAX_SMALL_OBJ_SIZE`) specially.
+Large objects are allocated in `LOSSection` structures.
+A section is 1MB in size and it is divided in 4KB chunks.
+Allocating an object will reserve a number of consecutive chunks from a section.
+Objects that are larger than a section are allocated directly from the OS using `sgen_alloc_os_memory`.

 These objects do not participate in the copying/compacting process and are not stored in the memory managed by `GCMemSection`.
-Instead these objects are managed by a mark and sweep algorithm during a major collection and are kept track in a global list of large objects (in the structure `LOSObject` and the `los_object_list` linked list).
+Instead these objects are managed by a mark and sweep algorithm during a major collection and are kept track in a global list of large objects (in `sgen_los_object_array_list`).

-When an object has been determined to be unused, the memory is returned to the operating system immediately (this is possible because the memory is allocated using `get_os_memory` as opposed to the regular `malloc` from the C runtime).
+When an object has been determined to be unused, the memory is either returned to the operating system immediately (if it was allocated using `sgen_alloc_os_memory`), or the newly freed chunks are saved for reuse in a freelist.
+Sections will be deallocated once all the containing chunks become unused.
+No compacting is done to achieve this.

 Fragments
 ---------